 6. You might not have a funeral

-Most programs will require almost immediate transportation of the body to the facility, which may limit the amount of time your family has to say goodbye.
+Most programs will require almost immediate transportation of the body to the facility.
+This may also limit the amount of time your family has to say goodbye.

-Although your donated body will not be available for viewing or a conventional funeral, your loved ones can certainly still hold a memorial service.
+Although your body will not be available for viewing or a conventional funeral, your loved ones can certainly still hold a memorial service.
 Some programs also perform a memorial service after the body has been used and before it’s cremated.
-If cremated remains will be returned, ask for the timeframe – it may be several years after your death.
+If cremated remains will be returned, ask for the time frame – it may be several years after your death.

 With some programs, a letter can be sent to loved ones explaining what projects benefited from the donation.

 7. Families may not agree with the decision